luciensadi/HellCoreTheta/README.md

 * Handle Argstr patch
 * Syntax update, so var = var+1 becomes ++var, var = var -1 becomes --var etc.
 * get_pid: Easily get the process ID of the server.
-* server_shutdown: Behaves as an opposite to server_started, that is that if a verb on $sysobj called server_shutdown, it'll be executed upon a server shutdown.
+* server_shutdown: Behaves as an opposite to server_started, that is that if a verb on $sysobj called server_shutdown exists, it'll be executed upon a server shutdown.